Renewing democracy is 'defining challenge of our time,' Biden tells summit | Politics

 The White House on Thursday issued a statement https://www.whitehouse.gov/wp-content/uploads/2021/12/SAP-on-H.R.-5314-Protecting-Our-Democracy-Act.pdf of support for legislation https://www.reuters.com/world/us/post-trump-us-democrats-offer-bill-rein-presidential-powers-2021-09-21 introduced by Democratic lawmakers that would put new limits on the use of presidential pardons and strengthen measures to prevent foreign election interference, among other measures intended to safeguard U.S. democracy.
 The summit also included Taiwan, prompting anger https://www.reuters.com/world/asia-pacific/biden-administration-invites-taiwan-its-summit-democracy-2021-11-24 from China, which considers the democratically governed island part of its territory.

 A Chinese foreign ministry spokesperson said the invitation of Taiwan showed the United States was only using democracy as "cover and a tool for it to advance its geopolitical objectives, oppress other countries, divide the world and serve its own interests."
-'LIP SERVICE'
+The White House dismissed the criticism.
+"In the context of this summit we don't see this as ... being about any one specific country.
+We are really emphasizing at this summit that we are seeking to build democratic momentum," a senior administration official told reporters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)